-Let's go on: "...And Hophni and Phinehas, the two sons of Eli, were slain....
-[Now remember the prophecy was that Eli, Hophni and Phinehas would die on the same day.
-We'll see that happen.] ...And a man of Benjamin ran out of the army.
+"...And Hophni and Phinehas, the two sons of Eli, were slain" (v 11).
+Remember that the prophecy was that Eli, Hophni and Phinehas would die on the same day!
+We'll see that happen.

+Verse 12: "And a man of Benjamin ran out of the army.
 And he came to Shiloh the same day with his clothes torn and with dirt upon his head.
-And he came in, and behold, Eli sat upon a seat by the wayside watching, for his heart trembled for the ark of God....
-[Why?
+And he came in, and behold, Eli sat upon a seat by the wayside watching, for his heart trembled for the Ark of God...." (vs 12-13).

+Why?
 He knew the prophecy against him!
 He knew what his sons were doing and didn't change!
-No wonder he was trembling.] ...
+No wonder he was trembling.

+"...And when the man came into the city and told it, all the city cried out.
 And when Eli heard the noise of the crying, he said, 'What is the noise of this tumult?'
 And the man hurried in and told Eli.
 And Eli was ninety-eight years old, and his eyes were set so that he could not see.
 And the man said to Eli, 'I am he who came out of the army, and I fled today from the battle.'
 And he said, 'How did the matter go, my son?'
 And the messenger answered and said, 'Israel has fled before the Philistines, and also there has been a great slaughter among the people.
-And also your two sons, Hophni and Phinehas, are dead, and the ark of God has been captured.'....
-[Horror of horrors!
-The most unspeakable thing!] ...
-And it came to pass when he spoke of the ark of God.
-Eli fell backward off the seat by the side of the gate.
+And also your two sons, Hophni and Phinehas, are dead, and the Ark of God has been captured" (vs 13-17).
+Horror of horrors!
+The most unspeakable thing!

+Verse 18: "And it came to pass when he spoke of the Ark of God, Eli fell backward off the seat by the side of the gate.
 And his neck broke, and he died, for he was an old man and heavy.
-And he had judged Israel forty years" (vs 11-
+And he had judged Israel forty years."

 What an ignominious end!
-So that's something!
+That's something!
 You know what happened when the Philistines took the Ark of the Covenant.
 God is not going let the Philistines off the hook either.
-So they brought it and they put it in the house of Dagon.
+So, they brought it and they put it in the house of Dagon.
 Now, they were all struck with hemorrhoids and later with mice.
-And when you get hemorrhoids, that ain't very pleasant.
-And these were little, itty-bitty hemorrhoids, that a little Preparation-H might be of some assistance to you.
-And besides, there was no Walgreen or Rite-Aide on the corner.
+When you get hemorrhoids, that isn't very pleasant.
+These were little, itty-bitty hemorrhoids, that a little Preparation-H might be of some assistance to you.
+Besides, there was no Walgreen's or Rite-Aide on the corner.
 So they were stricken.
 They put it in the house of Dagon.

 You know what happened.
 Dagon fell on his face before the Ark and broke off his arms and his hands, and finally, when the plague of mice came the five princes of the Philistines got together and they said, 'What are we going to do?'
 They asked the priest, 'What are we going to do?'
-And the priest of Dagon couldn't continue to have Dagon falling down and breaking.
+The priests of Dagon couldn't continue to have Dagon falling down and breaking.
 After all, what kind of god is this that it falls over and breaks in pieces?
-So what happened?
+What happened?
 They said, 'Look, give an offering-of hemorrhoids and mice-and put the Ark of the Covenant on a cart and have it sent off in the direction toward Israel.
 If it goes over toward Israel, then we're done, the plague is over.'
-So that's what he did.
+So, that's what he did.